 - The Local Experience – For all things beer and Oktoberfest related, go to these guys with their range of fun, boozy options.
 Many of the tours start at Marienplatz.
-15-minute walk (0.7 mile).
+(0.7 mile).

 - Radius Tours – Huge range of tours in English, including many day trips to the surrounding areas (Salzburg, Neuschwanstein Castle, Nuremberg), as well as city tours of Third Reich, Dachau, Bavarian beer, and bike tours and rental.
 Tours start from the Hauptbahnhof.
-5 minutes (1 mile) by the U-Bahn.
+(1 mile).

 Best Nearby Taverns